-As the output of the Supply Chain continues to grow, GHG emission intensity is also measured.
-GHG emissions intensity has continued to decline over time, with intensity reduced by 24 per cent since 2008.
+As the output of the Supply Chain continues to grow, we also measure GHG emission intensity.
+GHG emissions intensity has continued to decline over time, with intensity reduced by 37 per cent since 2008.
 While emissions are growing due to tissue expansion, tissue production is also increasing.